 Reverse mortgage loans are very risky.

 False: Reverse mortgage loans are widely regarded as a safe financial product.
 The federal government has placed strict regulations and safeguards on reverse mortgage loans to protect seniors.
 Additionally, the National Reverse Mortgage Lenders Association (NRMLA) was created to develop and promote best practices in the Reverse Mortgage industry.
 Liberty Reverse Mortgage, is a member of NRMLA and strictly adheres to its Code of Ethics and Professional Responsibility.

 Your home must be paid off to qualify for a reverse mortgage loan.

 False: As long as there is sufficient equity in your home, you may be eligible for a reverse mortgage loan, even if you still owe money on your existing mortgage.
 However, the existing mortgage balance must be paid off at closing.
 You may be able to use the funds from your reverse mortgage loan, or another source to pay off that balance.

 You could end up owing more than your home is worth when it is sold.

 False: You or your heirs will not be required to repay more than the value of your home at the time of sale to repay the loan even if your loan balance exceeds the sales proceeds.

 Reverse mortgage loan proceeds are taxable and will affect your Social Security and Medicare.

-False: Reverse mortgage loan proceeds are not taxable because the IRS does not consider them as income.
+False: Reverse mortgage loan proceeds are not taxed as income or otherwise (though you must continue to pay required property taxes).
 In addition, a reverse mortgage loan will generally not affect regular Social Security payments or Medicare benefits.
 However, certain need-based government aid programs, such as Supplemental Security Income (SSI) and Medicaid, may be affected.
 We recommend you consult with a qualified professional to determine the specific rules.